Intermestic/nba2k26-bot/DISCORD_SETUP.md

 - Confirm you're using the correct message ID
 - The message must have been posted by the same webhook
 - The message can't be older than 14 days (Discord limitation)

+### Auto-update not working

+- Verify auto-update is enabled in the configuration
+- Check that both webhook URL and message ID are saved
+- Ensure the message ID is correct and the message exists
+- Check server logs for error messages
+- Verify rate limiting isn't blocking updates (max 1 per minute)

 ## API Endpoints